JacobPaerre/Security-mini-project-1/report/report.md

 The intended way for our backdoors to work is for the attackers to figure out that the notes are clickable and that they are able to SQL-inject the way a note is displayed (through the note id).
 Doing this displays all the notes in the database, where some of the notes indicate that a user - `mrdata` - exists and that the password is also stored in one or more notes in some way.
 This is the way for an attacker to gain access to the server.
 `mrdata` is a user on the server with very limited permissions, but is allowed to edit our `backup.sh`-script that is also executed as a CRON-job by our `student`-user that has root privileges.
 Editing this script to somehow gain more access will therefore work.

+### Step-by-step guide

+1. Create a new user on the webapplication and make _some_ note.
+2. Click the note to view its metadata.
+3. Change the URL to something like `http://127.0.0.1:5001/note?noteid=1' OR '1'='1` which will display all notes in the database.
+4. Locate the note telling you where to look for the password (password: `svoemmendejulemand`).
+5. Locate the note telling you what the username to the server is (username: `mrdata`).
+6. Access the server using the mentioned username and password. __This is user access gained__.
+7. Now you are able to change the `backup.sh`-script that is ran as a CRON-job by the `student`-user. __This is root access gained__.